Two-dimensional Yang-Mills theory via integrable probability: Acknowledgements

 \section{Acknowledgements}

 These notes combine the content of a talk given in 2024 at the International Congress of Mathematical Physics and a lecture on two-dimensional Yang--Mills theory given in 2025 at \'Ecole Normale Sup\'erieure-PSL, and the author is grateful to the respective organizations for the opportunities to speak there.
-Many thanks to Elias Nohra for a careful feedback and useful suggestions on the manuscript.
+The author also thanks Elias Nohra for a careful feedback and useful suggestions, Nguyen Viet Dang for enlightening discussions, as well as the anonymous referee for helpful comments that improved the clarity of the manuscript.